Careers in Dentistry

 Choosing a Dental School

 There are over 50 dental schools in the United States accredited by the ADA's Commission on Dental Accreditation (CODA).
 Each program is rigorously evaluated for its content and quality.
-Typically, DDS/DMD programs take four years to complete with an additional years for dental specialties like Oral and Maxillofacial Surgery and Pediatric Dentistry.
+Typically, DDS/DMD programs take four years to complete with additional years for dental specialties like Oral and Maxillofacial Surgery and Pediatric Dentistry.

 Admission to dental school is highly competitive, but the application process has never been easier.
 Most U.S. dental schools accept a single online application through the American Association of Dental Schools Application Service (AADSAS).